 Information for Swedish Lapland travellers in regards to the corona virus

 As we all are aware of the pandemic is still a part of our everyday life.
 But for the responsible traveler, there is a chance for new and exciting trips.
-Traveling in Sweden right now basically means using a mask on the airlines, washing your hands, keeping the social distance and – above all – if you feel any symptoms, staying home and safe.
+Traveling in Sweden right now basically means using a mask on the airlines, keep to a smaller groups, washing your hands, avoid public transportations, keeping the social distance and – above all – if you feel any symptoms, staying home and safe.

 Here you will find information about travelling to Swedish Lapland, as well as restrictions and recommendations when staying in Sweden.

 There is a temporary entry ban in place for non-essential travels to the EU via Sweden until 31 mars 2021, but travel from another EU country, a country part of the EEA and Switzerland to Sweden is possible.